SuyaYang/mini-gtm-data-platform/README.md

 ### 2. Configure your LLM provider

-Create `agent/.env` from the example and set your provider:
+Create `agent/.env` from the example and set your provider (Check detailed Instruction from .env.example):

 ```bash
 cp agent/.env.example agent/.env